The universal theta divisor over the moduli space of curves: Abstract

 \section{Abstract}

-By computing the class of the universal antiramification locus of the Gauss map, we obtain a complete birational classification of the universal theta divisor $\T_g$ over the moduli space of curves.
+By computing the class of the universal antiramification locus of the Gauss map, we obtain a complete birational classification by Kodaira dimension of the universal theta divisor over the moduli space of curves.